-- 3. The proposed changes are primarily additive and seek to set out new protocols, or provide clarity to existing protocols, as per the amendments below: - Page 4 updated key positions and roles - Page 5 confirmation of the statutory four meetings and the business they cover - Page 6 a new section detailing membership of working groups - Page 7 a new section confirming the bank verification role - Page 9 an amended protocol for the selection to office in an election year (setting out that the process will be commenced as soon as possible after the election)

-Page 10 - a new section detailing protocol for the wearing of robes and hats, and a reminder of annual civic events
+- 2. The proposed changes are primarily additive and seek to set out new protocols, or provide clarity to existing protocols, as per the amendments below: - Page 4 updated key positions and roles; - Page 5 confirmation of the statutory four meetings per year, and the business to be conducted; - Page 6 a new section detailing membership of working groups; - Page 7 a new section confirming the bank verification role; - Page 9 an amended protocol for the selection to office in an election year (setting out that the process will be commenced as soon as possible after the election); - Page 10 a new section detailing protocol for the wearing of robes and hats, and a reminder of annual civic events:

-Page 16 - contact for the civic team
+Page 16 - contact details for the civic team.